 On the other hand, getting a loan after bankruptcy is much easier when you are applying for a consumer loan.
 Many lenders offer consumer loans to debtors as soon as the bankruptcy case closes.

 The best loans for discharged bankrupts depend on the unique financial situation of the person applying for the loan.
-Some options that you might have for a getting a loan after bankruptcy include, but are not limited to:
+Some options that you might have for getting a loan after bankruptcy include, but are not limited to:

 Types of Loans for Discharged Bankrupts